Moor Park History

 In 1642 a meeting held on the Moor to read the King’s Commission of Array was attended by 5,000 people.
 A disagreement broke out between supporters of the King and those in favour of the parliamentary side, a precursor to the hostilities that were to break out in the country.

-Between 1862 and 1865 the park was landscaped by Edward Milner, notable landscape architect who also designed Avenham, Miller and Grange Parks within the city, with the work carried out by cotton workers at the height of the cotton famine.
+Between 1862 and 1865 the park was landscaped by Edward Milner who was a notable landscape architect.
+Milner also designed Avenham & Miller Parks and Grange Park within the city, with the work carried out by cotton workers at the height of the cotton famine.
 The works involved many improvements and cost £10,826.

 Preston Open Air Baths

 In 1907 Moor Park had a new feature, Preston Open Air Baths, which helped alleviate the pressure on Saul Street baths in the town centre during the summer months.
 It is sad to say this was closed in the early 1970s.

 During the First World War, the park became the site of a hospital for the war wounded.
 The hospital treated some 1,150 patients in its busiest years and was closed in 1919.
 In the Second World War the park was the site of a prisoner of war camp, with no escapes committed there.

 In 1927 the Observatory was located in the North West corner of the park.
 This was just in time for the 1927 total eclipse of the sun that was one of a few that was visible by most of Britain.
 Today the observatory is owned by the University of Central Lancashire.